SlashDB/slashdb-oauth-recipes/entra_id/README.md

 The token will also be saved in the cache file, so that the user will not have to log in next time.

 Note: this flow requires a "Mobile and desktop applications" redirect uri for `http://localhost`.

+## Azure CLI

+The `jwt_login_entra_id_azure_cli.py` script showcases an authentication using the Azure CLI.

+Given the user have previously authenticated with `az login`, the script will use the `az account get-access-token` command to acquire an access token and then use that token to authenticate with SlashDB.